UsamaSarwar/isar_db/packages/isar_db/README.md

 > 1. River in Bavaria, Germany.
 > 2. [Crazy fast](#benchmarks) NoSQL database that is a joy to use.

-## Fork Status
+## Status

-This is a community-maintained fork of the original Isar Database project.
-The original project was discontinued and is no longer maintained.
-This fork provides:
+Isar DB is actively maintained and provides:

 - ✅ **Production Ready**: Fully tested and ready for production use
 - ✅ **Active Maintenance**: Regular updates and bug fixes
 - ✅ **Modern Dependencies**: Updated to latest Flutter/Dart versions
 - ✅ **Community Support**: Active development and community contributions

-## What's New in This Fork
+## What's New

-This fork includes several important improvements over the original Isar project:
+Isar DB includes several important improvements:

 - **Updated Dependencies**: Latest analyzer (8.4.0), build tools (4.0.2), and source_gen (4.0.2)
 - **Modern Flutter Support**: Compatible with latest Flutter and Dart versions